|Mac Mini Repeated Video Blackouts every few Seconds with some Yamaha Receivers|

 - 4K Mode Setting in Advanced Setup:

 On 4K capable Yamaha receivers, "Advanced Setup" has two 4K output modes.
 The default is Mode 2 (4K at 4:2:0 only).
 Mode 1 supports 4k @60Hz/50Hz 4:4:4, 4:2:2 or 4:2:0 - but the Front Aux HDMI Input only supports 4K at 4:2:0 per manual.
+Note that 4K 50/60Hz 4:4:4 is only supported at 8-Bit per HDMI 2.0 Spec (4:4:4 @4K 60P/50P is too high a data rate) - 10-bit/12-bit 4K 60Hz/50Hz supported at 4:2:2 or 4:2:0 only.
 (I mention the front Aux input 4K 4:2:0 limit as some users with video dropouts using rear inputs said only the front Aux input was stable.
 But didn't mention what Mode was set in Advanced Setup.)
 See user manual for details on Advanced Setup (Note below), which can only be changed using the front panel buttons, not via remote control and only shown on the Receiver's display.
 4K with Mode 2 setting (especially with 60Hz/4:4:4) may have problems with long cables or those not rated for high speeds.
-I've seen problems with BDP players sending 4K 60Hz 4:4:4 even with a 3 Meter 'high speed' rated cable (expensive brand name) directly connected to 4K TV's 60Hz/4:4:4 input - 4K 24Hz 4:4:4, worked, but 60Hz didn't - no video.
-(Yamaha note says to use 18gbps cable for Mode 2 high bandwidth.)
+(Yamaha note says to use 18Gbps rated cable for Mode 1 high bandwidth.)
 If you have problems with one mode, try the other to see if it helps.

 - Is the A/V Receivers's firmware up to date?

-(Update: On July 28th, 2016 Yamaha posted firmware updates for many 2010 to 2016 Receivers.
-You can search for updates for your AVR model number at USA Yamaha support site downloads page.
-I prefer to update using the D/L on a USB Flash drive.)
+(FYI: Yamaha has posted firmware updates for many of their Receivers.
+You can search for updates for your AVR model number at USA Yamaha support site updates page.
+I update using the firmware download on a USB Flash drive.
+My Audio/Home Theater page has a frequently updated List of Firmware Updates for TVs, AV Receivers, & 4K/UHD Players, most recent update first.)

 - Does the AVR HDMI port(s) work with other devices/computers?
 (One owner with this problem noted it was only seen with OS X, not bootcamp/windows and one mini owner said his Macbook worked fine with the same AVR/HDMI port.)
 Do you have another computer (mac or PC) to test it with to confirm AVR HDMI is ok? (some models of AVRs are infamous for HDMI board failures.)